Doubly Optimal Policy Evaluation for Reinforcement Learning

 We utilize the behavior policy-agnostic offline learning setting \citep{nachum2019dualdice}, in which the offline data consists of $ \qty{(t_i, s_i, a_i, r_i, s_i')}_{i=1}^m$, with $m$ previously logged data tuples.
 Those tuples can be generated by one or multiple behavior policies, regardless of whether these policies are known or unknown, and they are not required to form a complete trajectory.
 In the $i$-th data tuple, $t_i$ represents the time step, $s_i$ is the state at time step $t_i$, $a_i$ is the action executed, $r_i$ is the sampled reward, and $s_i'$ is the successor state.

-In this paper, we first learn the action-value function $q_{\pi,t}$ from offline data using Fitted Q-Evaluation algorithms (FQE, \citet{le2019batch}), but our framework is ready to integrate state-of-the-art offline policy evaluation techniques.
+In this paper, we first learn the action-value function $q_{\pi,t}$ from offline data using Fitted Q-Evaluation algorithms (FQE, \citet{le2019batch}), but our method can integrate state-of-the-art offline policy evaluation techniques.
 Notably, Fitted Q-Evaluation (FQE, \citet{le2019batch}) is a different algorithm from Fitted Q-Improvement (FQI).
 Fitted Q-Evaluation is not prone to overestimate the action-value function $q_{\pi,t}$ because Fitted Q-Evaluation does not have any $\max$ operator and does not change the policy.

 Then, by the following derivation